ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Barbarian/path-of-beast.md

 ---
 title: Path of the Beast
 created: 2025/06/15 at 22:21
-updated: 2025/08/01 at 00:04
+updated: 2025/08/01 at 00:28
-permalink: path-of-the-beast-barbarian
+permalink: path-of-beast-barbarian
-source: Tasha's Cauldron of Everything
+source: "Tasha's Cauldron of Everything"
 aliases:
   - Path of the Beast
+  - path-of-the-beast
 tags:
   - compendium/src/5e/tce
   - subclass/barbarian/beast